dnsohrabian/gcrta-board/README.md

     6. Click on *Payload*
     7. Use the parameters from that payload to fill out the `params` dict in the desired route dict.

-### Watch the board update
+## Finish line

-15. Upon saving, the board will reboot and start to populate with your configured route/direction/stops. 🎉🎉🎉
+12. Upon saving your `config.py` with your desired routes, the board will reboot and populate with your configured route/direction/stops. 🎉🎉🎉

-🚌🚌🚌